Brooklyn Bridge struck by Mexican navy training ship, 19 injured

 "The Secretary of the Navy renews its commitment to the safety of personnel, transparency in its operations and excellent training for future officers of the Mexican Armada," it said in Spanish.

-This is breaking news.
-Please stay with CBS News New York for updates.
+Please stay with CBS News New York for updates on this developing story.